neelab2/HelicopterMod_SERVER/README.md

 4. In the Addons source directory line, specify HelicopterMod_SERVER-main \ HelicopterMod_SERVER-main \ HelicopterMod_SERVER - the HelicopterMod_SERVER folder
 5. Uncheck Binarize
 6. Pack it.
+7. You should get HelicopterMod_SERVER.pbo
-7. This is a server mod, it needs to be placed in the server mods folder on the server, it is not needed on the client and may cause errors.
+8. This is a server mod, it needs to be placed in the server mods folder on the server, it is not needed on the client and may cause errors.